 7. He actively recruits talent

 When Brady left the Patriots as a free agent for the Tampa Bay Buccaneers in 2020, he recruited three players that were key team members who helped him win a Super Bowl.
 Brady was able to persuade Rob Gronkowski to come out of retirement.
 Brady also convinced Leonard Fournette to sign with the Buccaneers as a free agent.
 Brady even courted the controversial but extremely talented Antonio Brown to play for the Buccaneers.
-Brady is such a great teammate that he invited Brown to stay in his home in Tampa to train.
+Brady is such a great teammate that he invited Brown to train at his home in Tampa.